xwxb/my-weekly-stars-langcat/README.md

 *   [openwrt/openwrt](https://github.com/openwrt/openwrt) - This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
 We will continue to accept Pull Requests here.
 They will be merged via staging trees then into openwrt.git.

-*   [ImageMagick/ImageMagick](https://github.com/ImageMagick/ImageMagick) - ImageMagick is a powerful, open-source software suite for creating, editing, converting, and manipulating images in over 200 formats.
-Ideal for web developers, graphic designers, and researchers, it offers versatile tools for image processing, including batch processing, format conversion, and complex image transformations.
+*   [ImageMagick/ImageMagick](https://github.com/ImageMagick/ImageMagick) - ImageMagick is a free, open-source software suite for creating, editing, converting, and displaying images.
+It supports 200+ formats and offers powerful command-line tools and APIs for automation, scripting, and integration across platforms.

 *   [erincatto/box2d](https://github.com/erincatto/box2d) - Box2D is a 2D physics engine for games